btwiuse/mathematica_keygen/README.md

-# mathematica_keygen
+# Mathematica_keygen

-# For wolfram 14.1 use WolframOne141KG_.exe (14.2,14.3 not supported right now(a small change in their activation method))

-# For 14.2,14.3 they can't be infinitely activated,but you can set an infinite date(9999/9/9)
+Notice: For 14.2,14.3 they can't be infinitely activated,but you can set an infinite date(9999/9/9)

-password : sanet.st

-for the newest one,it seems that wolfram research changed its keygen method...

 ![image](https://github.com/user-attachments/assets/739c99dc-c656-42f3-93d5-3b5aaaee7fcd)

-## Recommend:Close your internet while using this(for older ver.)
+### Recommend:Close your internet while using this(for older ver.,)

-This is improved based on mathematica keygen.

 You can use your own key to activate,and it has full tutorial inside

-It also includes systemmodeler keygen.
+Also includes systemmodeler keygen.

-It's available for any version of mathematica and system modeler.
+It's available for **any*** version of mathematica and system modeler.

 *magic numbers here↓*

-for mathematica: { 36412	24816	44011	33360	35944	59222 },
+for mathematica: { 59222 },

-for system modeler : { 48967	4912	62774	42446	30046	4961	61182	31889	22384 },
+for system modeler : { 48967	4912	62774	42446	30046	4961	61182	31889	22384 }, **FOR LEGACY VERSIONS ONLY**

 ---------------------------------------------------------------------